 The Astrid WordPress theme is ready for translation, meaning that people who don’t speak your language can still get a hold of your company.
 WooCommerce support is provided for selling items through your website, and the responsive design looks wonderful on all tablets and phones.
 You’ll notice that the header module contains spots for call to action text and buttons, both of which improve your chances of converting customers.
 Talk about what your company does, and use visual graphs and counters to display just how many jobs you have done for customers you have worked with.
 The team member row has support for pictures and job titles, and the portfolio area reveals small thumbnail images of your projects, which then link to more information if users decide to click through.
 Along with testimonials, client listings and a beautiful footer module, the Astrid WordPress theme looks like a premium option, but you don’t have to pay a dime.

-A list about free WordPress themes wouldn’t be complete with a mention of GreatMag.
+A list about free WordPress themes wouldn’t be complete without a mention of GreatMag.
 This is the ideal solution for those trying to make a sleek and user-friendly magazine, regardless of the industry you’re writing about.
 GreatMag is a visually-focused theme, with a responsive design and an onslaught of large featured images scattered throughout the homepage.
 The theme has social media buttons for building your followings, and you gain access to advertisement space in case you’d like to make a little money for your work.
 The theme features several bundled widgets for organizing the article on the homepage, and the Google Fonts are great for making your text look good.

 The GreatMag theme has translation ready elements for switching languages depending on who you’re writing for.
 A latest news ticker resides above the header, giving you a chance to prompt followers when breaking news comes along.
 The overall benefit of going with the GreatMag theme is because it’s insanely clean and filled with widgets.
 Feel free to share a widget with your most recent posts or consider linking to the most popular articles on your page.
 We recommend the theme for anyone with a desire to get their feet wet with blogging or magazine writing.
 The download won’t cost you any money and it gives you the basic tools for leaning the ropes.